Brandon Starc

-Early years
+Early life

 Starc attended Lidcombe Public School and started his athletics career at Tiger Wests Little Athletics Centre in Auburn before moving to Parramatta in later years.
 He began to take his high jump achievements seriously and moved to Hills Sports High School.
 Starc also played cricket (like his elder brother Mitchell Starc) and football, but decided to concentrate on high jumping.